JustHarxsh/JustHarxsh/README.md

 ## Skills

+- Web Development
 - Music Production
 - Graphic Design
 - Video Editing
-- Web Development
 - UI/UX Design
-- Programming
 - Communication and Collaboration

-## Contact Me
+## Let's Connect!!
 If you're interested in collaborating, have any questions, or just want to say hello, feel free to reach out to me:

 - Email: [@justharxsh](mailto:harshvermasj123@gmail.com)